 Another key feature of the system is that in order to save energy, the fans only run at 80 percent power.
 It is only during extreme weather, for example when it is over 38 degrees outside, that the software activates the remaining 20 percent.
 “We were only able to adapt the software in this way because the characteristics of the fans are perfect for it,” says Dönselmann-Theile.

 Aggressive barn air is not only a problem for animals, but also attacks devices such as fans.
 In agriculture, there are reservations against EC fans because their electronics are installed on the devices themselves.
 Skeptics fear that the fans will then break quickly because of this — but this is not the case with the Momeyers.
 They trust HDT and HDT trusts ebm-papst.
 “When it comes to the seals and robustness of the fans, we don’t have any concerns at all,” says Phillipp Momeyer.

 Wolf-Jürgen Weber, Regional Head of Sales at ebm-papst, explains: “In comparison to competitors’ products, our fans cope better with the challenges arising from use in a barn.
 In order to make our products more corrosion resistant, for example, we use certain coatings and take further special measures to protect the fans against corrosion.”

 “When it comes to the seals and robustness of the fans, we don’t have any concerns at all.”

 Retrofit saves money

 The results of the retrofit to the ventilation system have exceeded everyone’s expectations.
 “We originally anticipated cost savings of around 35 percent.
-After six months, we are already at savings of almost 60 percent,” says Phillipp Momeyer, who meticulously recorded the power consumption.
+After six months, we are already at savings of over 50 percent,” says Phillipp Momeyer, who meticulously recorded the power consumption.
 “We would never have expected such savings ourselves,” says barn climate expert Dönselmann-Theile.
 “But it shows that we are on the right path with our control strategy and the EC fans from ebm-papst.”